lohithmunakala/test_jupyterbook/README.md

 # test_jupyterbook
-This is test repo for hosting IOOS JupyterBook webiste.
+This is test repo for hosting IOOS JupyterBook website.

 The website can be checked [here](https://lohithmunakala.github.io/test_jupyterbook).